 - Teachers, Teacher Assistants, Floats, Drivers, PSA, Clerks, and SRE Food Techs will report two hours later than their regularly scheduled start time. - PSA Floaters may be assigned to another building if their assigned building is delayed.
-The direct supervisor will contact the affected PSA Floater by 6:30 am with the day's assignment. - Other Head Start staff (Director, Assistant Director, Accountant, Secretary, Early Head Start, Home Visitor, Early Head Start Family Partnership Specialist, Head Start Family Partnership Specialist, Mental Health Consultant, Education Coordinator, Mentor Teacher) will report to work at their regularly scheduled times on two-hour delay days. - If there is a delay on a scheduled workday without students (such as professional development day), all staff are required to report at the assigned time for that day, unless otherwise notified by the Infinite Campus alert system.
+The direct supervisor will contact the affected PSA Floater by 6:30 am with the day's assignment. - Other Head Start staff (Director, Assistant Director, Accountant, Secretary, EHS home visitors, EHS Family Partnership Specialist) will report to work two hours later than their regularly scheduled time only when the MCISD administration building is delayed due to inclement weather or other reason. - Site Leads, HS Family Partnership Specialists, Education Coordinators, Mental Health Coordinators, and Health and Nutrition Coordinators will report two hours later than their regularly scheduled start time only if all buildings they are assigned to are delayed/closed for inclement weather or other reason.
+If there is a delay on a scheduled workday without students (such as professional development day), all staff are required to report at the assigned time for that day, unless otherwise notified by the Infinite Campus alert system.
 Please keep your phone information up to date in in your Employee Access Center account.